leftmike/maho.v1/README.md

 Authorization of remote clients is done using an `authorized_keys` file and / or a list of usernames and passwords.
 The list of usernames and passwords are specified in the config file;
-the default is `maho.cfg` in the current directory.
+the default is `maho.hcl` in the current directory.

 ```
 // maho config